Our Narrowboat Adventure On The Thames Ring

-The cottages were built when the Oxford canal was being extended in the 1780s.
+The cottages were built when the Oxford Canal was being extended in the 1780s.
 There is another old house that was converted into a chapel, and then back again to a house.
 The Boat Inn nestles beside the cottages, surrounded by farmland.
 A walkway leads into cut hayfields.

 The village and the handsome Boat Inn feature as locations for several of the Morse and Lewis mysteries.
 (In one TV episode, the canal even contained a headless and footless body.
 This led to trouser size being a significant piece of forensic evidence.
 Find the pants-find the killer!)

 We admired the fact that these buildings, constructed in very different time periods all blend together.
-They employ a restrained architecture and of course the same pale stone.
+They employ restrained architecture and of course the same pale stone.
 It’s a practical construction method, the buildings can morph from one use to another with little change.
 In the States, we knock down buildings 20 years old!

-A New Kind of Lock
+In the Country: A New Kind of Lock

 Under the lift bridge and off through the wide Shipton diamond weir lock.
 We meet other boaters: mostly they know more than we do.
 We work together to negotiate the locks.
 This becomes a common theme, it’s a very cooperative venture.

 We pass under lift bridge 219, in terrible shape, held together by tape.
 I hold it up with the boat hook and the boat glides below.
 Not a hardship, it’s an idyllic location.
-I leave the boat at Shipton and walk a long way at the spot where the Cherwell river splits from the canal.
+I leave the boat at Shipton and walk a long way at the spot where the Cherwell River splits from the canal.
 I am watched intently by a herd of huge red cattle as I hop back onto the moving boat – my first time.
 The skills don’t come fast but they do come.